Updated: Nov 15

 GRADE: Rustic A

-Some color variation, few knots, no cracks, or holes, this material is also another natural color but with a smooth surface.
+Some color variation, few knots, no cracks, or holes, this material is a medium natural color with a smooth surface.

 GRADE: Rustic A/B